Tailored storytelling workshops for organizations.

 Storytelling can help get a message to those who need to hear it, raise awareness, and influence others—all common goals of KT.
 Whether you’re a researcher who wants to tell the story of your work, or a patient advisor who wants to promote change, KT Storytelling has something for you.
 Interested in learning how to tell good stories?
 Get in touch to book a virtual or in-person storytelling workshop.

-About Renira Narrandes, MA, MSc(OT), MPH
+Renira Narrandes, MA, MSc(OT), MPH

-Professionally, and since 2016, I’ve held lead KT positions at two of Canada’s largest academic hospitals.
-I’ve developed organization-level KT and evaluation strategies and have also executed those strategies.
+In 2016, I discovered the KT field and realized that art and science could come together.
+Since then, I’ve held lead KT positions at two of Canada’s largest academic hospitals.
 I’ve done all things KT—from developing evidence-based clinical tools to implementing a care pathway to marketing resources to working with partners in the hospital and community.
-Currently, I’m the Knowledge Translation Program Manager at The Hospital for Sick Children (SickKids) in Toronto.
-You can read more on LinkedIn, but all I really want you to know about me is that I love stories and can’t wait to hear yours.
+Currently, I work full time as the Knowledge Translation Program Manager at The Hospital for Sick Children (SickKids) in Toronto.